North Sea

-The North Sea lies between Great Britain, Denmark, Norway, Germany, the Netherlands, Belgium and France.
-An epeiric sea on the European continental shelf, it connects to the Atlantic Ocean through the English Channel in the south and the Norwegian Sea in the north.
+The North Sea lies between Great Britain, Denmark, Norway, Germany, the Netherlands, Belgium, and France.
+A sea on the European continental shelf, it connects to the Atlantic Ocean through the English Channel in the south and the Norwegian Sea in the north.
 It is more than 970 km long and 580 km wide, covering 570000 km2.

 It hosts key north European shipping lanes and is a major fishery.
 The coast is a popular destination for recreation and tourism in bordering countries, and a rich source of energy resources, including wind and wave power.

 The North Sea has featured prominently in geopolitical and military affairs, particularly in Northern Europe, from the Middle Ages to the modern era.
 It was also important globally through the power northern Europeans projected worldwide during much of the Middle Ages and into the modern era.
 The North Sea was the centre of the Vikings' rise.
-The Hanseatic League, the Dutch Republic, and the British each sought to gain command of the North Sea and access to the world's markets and resources.
+The Hanseatic League, the Dutch Republic, and Britain all sought to gain command of the North Sea and access to the world's markets and resources.
 As Germany's only outlet to the ocean, the North Sea was strategically important through both world wars.

 The coast has diverse geology and geography.
 In the north, deep fjords and sheer cliffs mark much of its Norwegian and Scottish coastlines respectively, whereas in the south, the coast consists mainly of sandy beaches, estuaries of long rivers and wide mudflats.
 Due to the dense population, heavy industrialisation, and intense use of the sea and the area surrounding it, various environmental issues affect the sea's ecosystems.
 Adverse environmental issues – commonly including overfishing, industrial and agricultural runoff, dredging, and dumping, among others – have led to several efforts to prevent degradation and to safeguard long-term economic benefits.